stwagner07/atr-historical-research/README.md

 ## Purpose of the repository

-This repository coveres different aspects of Automated Text Recognition (ATR) in Historical Research from post-processing scans of historical documents to OCR/HWR technology and improving text recognition with AI.
+This repository covers different aspects of Automated Text Recognition (ATR) in Historical Research from post-processing scans of historical documents to OCR/HWR technology and improving text recognition with AI.
 Apart from code samples, the repository will also include short instructions and sample workflows, all with a special focus on historical documents.

 ## Workshops / collaborations